 Check out our full list of Netflix secret codes to find your new streaming obsession today.

 Is Netflix worth it?

-This is especially true when compared to other streaming services, which offer 4K quality at a much lower price.
-Disney Plus, Prime Video, and Apple TV Plus all offer 4K as part of their base plans, all of which cost less than the cheapest Netflix offer.
+The answer gets a bit more complicated if you want to stream in 4K quality.
+Unless you plan on sharing the account with friends and family in the same household (up to four streams are allowed), the $22.99 a month price tag is pretty steep.
+This is especially true compared to other streaming services, which offer 4K quality at a much lower price.
+Disney Plus, Prime Video, and Apple TV Plus all offer 4K as part of their base plans, all of which cost less than half the price of Netflix Premium.

 What the experts think